netconf-wg/trace-ctx-extension/draft-ietf-netconf-trace-ctx-extension.md

 The NETCONF server SHOULD follow the "Processing Model for Working with Trace Context" as specified in {{W3C-Trace-Context}}.
 Based on this processing model, it is NOT RECOMMENDED to reject an RPC because of the trace context attribute values.

-If the server still decides to reject the RPC because of the trace context attribute values, the server MUST return a NETCONF rpc-error with the following values:
+If the server still decides to reject the RPC because of the trace context attribute values, ietf-trace-context.yang SHOULD be included in the YANG library and the server MUST return a NETCONF rpc-error with the following values:

       error-tag:      operation-failed
       error-type:     protocol
       error-severity: error

 Additionally, the error-info tag MUST contain a trace-context-error-info structure with relevant details about the error.
-This structure is defined in the module ietf-netconf-context.yang.
-Example of a badly formated trace context extension:
+This structure is defined in the module ietf-trace-context.yang.
+Example of a badly formatted trace context extension:

 ~~~ xml
 <rpc xmlns="urn:ietf:params:xml:ns:netconf:base:1.0" message-id="1"